methodicalcloud/methodicalcloud-site/content/blog/how-to-context-switch-without-losing-your-sanity.md

 I don't rely on notes, but I do rely on *rhythm*.

-- Morning focus ritual (sometimes just sitting in silence with coffee).
+- Morning focus ritual (sometimes just sitting in silence with coffee)
-- End-of-day recalibration (not a checklist—just asking myself, "Did I finish what mattered today?").
+- End-of-day recalibration (not a checklist—just asking myself, “Did I finish what mattered today?”)
 - White space between tasks.
 Even 3–5 minutes helps reset my brain for the next jump.

-### 2. Define What's "Now"
+### 2. Define What's “Now”

 With so much flying at me, I have to define what's *now*—the one thing I'll snap back to when things get chaotic.

 That might be:
-> "This hour is for solving X. Interruptions go on the shelf."
+> “This hour is for solving X. Interruptions go on the shelf.”

 This isn't rigid planning—it's intentional anchoring.